ostyjs/nostr-hooks/README.md

 - `relays`: An array of Nostr relay URLs to use for the subscription.
 - `options`: An optional object containing additional options for fine-tuning the subscription.

-The hook returns an object with two properties:
+The hook returns an object with three properties:

 - `events`: An array of Nostr events that match the filters and have been received from the relays.
 - `eose`: A boolean flag indicating whether the subscription has ended.
+- `invalidate`: A function that can be used to invalidate the existing events for the provided filters and create a new subscription.
+This can be useful for refreshing the events for a set of filters.

 #### Example 2: Using Options object: